 PLPA 681.
-Seminar, 1 credit hour
+Seminar, 1 credit hour (FYI - You must fulfill 2 cr hrs)

 The intent is to provide instruction in the presentation of formal seminars (abstract preparation, visual aids, etc.) that reflect a critical review of current literature and original research in plant pathology and microbiology.